double-great/listen/_drafts/how-to-record.md

 3. General > Accessibility > VoiceOver > turn On
 4. The screen recording will capture as you navigate
 5. Stop the screen recording when finished
-6. Move MP4 screen recording to macOS
+6. Move MP4 screen recording to macOS for editing

-You can re-record the audio using Audacity while playing back portions of the screen recording in QuickTime — you can remove the audio from the screen recording in other ways, too.
+For quick editing you can re-record the audio using Audacity while playing back portions of the screen recording in QuickTime.
+Converting the MP4 screen recording to MP3 is doable, too.

 ## Editing

-Using Audacity, open the lengthy recordings and begin to add labels, using <kbd>⌘</kbd> + <kbd>B</kbd>.
-Marking and labelling the audio file makes the clip export easier to manage.
+Using Audacity, open the full screen reader recording and begin to add labels, using <kbd>⌘</kbd> + <kbd>B</kbd>.
+Marking and labelling the audio file makes the clip export process easier to manage.

-To export the file: Export > Export Selected Audio > Save as MP3
+With a marked audio timeline, highlight the section of the timeline to export.
+To export the highlighted audio: Export > Export Selected Audio > Save as MP3